At a glance

 Acetic acid has been found to support healthy blood pressure levels, which promotes cardiovascular health and lowers the risk of stroke and heart attacks.

-5. Promotes healthy weight
+5. Promotes a healthy weight

 Other uses of acetic acid

-Here are some common household uses of acetic acid:
+Here are some common household uses of acetic acid.

 Cleaning and laundry